openradar/xradar/docs/importers.md

 With {func}`~xradar.io.backends.nexrad_level2.open_nexradlevel2_datatree`
 all groups (eg. ``1``) are extracted.
 From that the ``root`` group is processed.
-Everything is finally added as ParentNodes and ChildNodes to a {py:class}`datatree:datatree.DataTree`.
+Everything is finally added as ParentNodes and ChildNodes to a {py:class}`xarray:xarray.DataTree`.